 When You’re Making A Purchase…

-…check that the site is secure, and look for a security seal, such as the McAfee SECURE trustmark – an indication that the site has been scanned and verified as secure by a trusted third party.
+…check that the site is secure, and look for a security seal, such as the McAfee SECURE Trustmark – an indication that the site has been scanned and verified as secure by a trusted third party.
 Also ensure you check the web address to make sure you are on the correct website, and that the site uses encryption (the best way to tell is to look for a web address with “https” rather than “http”).

 The best form of payment is a credit card as it offers better protection from fraud than debit cards.
 Most importantly, don’t use a public computer to shop online, and don’t shop at a site you’re not comfortable with.
 If there is even an inkling of doubt in your mind that the site is secure, it’s best to find another option.

-On top of this, make sure you have good anti-virus software in place, such as Internet Security products – this will help you filter out malware and detect spam.
+On top of this, make sure you have good anti-virus software in place, such as Internet Security products.
+This will help you filter out malware and detect spam.

 After Your Purchase…

-Keep your order number and receipt in a safe place.
+Keep your order number and receipts in a safe place.
 While this information is often stored on a bank statement or emailed to you, it’s best to have a paper copy as well just in case.

 When you receive your order, inspect it and ensure it matches up with the product description you were provided.
 If it is damaged, faulty, or incorrect in any way, return it as soon as possible to make sure you don’t exceed return restrictions.

-A Note About Safety On Online Auctions
+Safety On Online Auctions